rukletsov/bo/README.txt

-Boost minimal version is 1.43 because of boost::array::fill().
+Minimal required version of boost is 1.43 because of boost::array::fill().
 By rewriting this function you can lower the version needed, but not below 1.38 because of the ScopeExit library.
+If you also want to build tests, boost version 1.44 is needed because of the Filesystem version 3 library.
+You may try to lower the version by changing the code to use version 2 of the Filesystem library, however that has not been tested.

 BitBucket cmds:
 hg pull https://bitbucket.org/rukletsov/b